 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level that the donor or UPMIFA requires the Foundation to retain as a fund of perpetual duration.
-At December 31, 2019 and 2018 there were one and three funds in a loss position.
-The total amount of funds in a loss position is \$2,480 and \$15,246 at December 31, 2019 and 2018, respectively.
+At December 31, 2020 and 2019 there was one fund in a loss position.
+The total amount of the fund in a loss position is \$3,816 and \$2,480 at December 31, 2020 and 2019, respectively.
 Management has evaluated the funds and believe the loss position to be temporary.